Our Story

 At our ten-year mark, we took time to reflect.
 What’s working?
 What needs to grow?
 And how do we build something that lasts?

-We have helped our global partners build sustainable systems.
-Now we are doing the same for FFC by reducing donor dependence, growing earned income, and strengthening the foundation that supports long-term impact.
+We’ve helped our global partners build sustainable systems.
+Now we are doing the same for FFC by strengthening our foundation, expanding earned income, and reducing dependence on a small group of donors.
+This ensures long-term impact and stability.

 This includes launching the Fish Well.
 Do Good. platform this fall and partnering with Fly Fusion Magazine on their Trout Tour, which will feature Fish Well.
 Do Good. in cities across the country.
 The tour was just picked up by Orvis and will now be shown in more than 50 of their stores nationwide.

-If you want to help scale this vision, we are hosting small gatherings across the country to share what’s ahead.
-These conversations offer a closer look at our path to a 100 percent giving model and full transparency.
+If you want to help scale this vision, we are hosting small gatherings across the country to share what’s ahead and invite people into the story.

 The next ten years can be even more transformative than the first.